AlexanderHMagno/vendingMachine_jest/README.md

 * A class to build the vending machine
 * User Can interact with methods:

-⋅⋅⋅Print vending machine inventory
+⋅⋅⋅Print vending machine inventory⋅⋅
-⋅⋅⋅Refill vending machine inventory
+⋅⋅⋅Refill vending machine inventory⋅⋅
-⋅⋅⋅Re-supply vending machine change
+⋅⋅⋅Re-supply vending machine change⋅⋅
-⋅⋅⋅Dispense inventory based on payment
+⋅⋅⋅Dispense inventory based on payment⋅⋅
-⋅⋅⋅Return change as coins (e.g. \$0.35 is 1 quarter and 1 dime)
+⋅⋅⋅Return change as coins (e.g. \$0.35 is 1 quarter and 1 dime)⋅⋅
-⋅⋅⋅Dispense the fewest number of coins possible when returning change ⋅⋅⋅Allow variable products in any slot
+⋅⋅⋅Dispense the fewest number of coins possible when returning change⋅⋅ ⋅⋅⋅Allow variable products in any slot⋅⋅